ZyadZ2000/portfolio/README.md

 # temporal-portfolio

-This is my temporary portfolio until I am a master.
+This is my temporary portfolio until I get to it.